circonus/irondb-docs/operations.md

 This method kicks off a maintenance deletion.
 A timestamp is provided via header, along with a (comma separated) list of rollups for NNT and histogram data and a list of data types to clean up (NNT, text, or histogram).
 This list of data types defaults to nnt if none is specified.
 Headers include:

- * X-Snowth-Delete-Time: <timestamp> - (Required) All data up to this timestamp will be deleted across the system.
+ * X-Snowth-Delete-Time: &lt;timestamp&gt; - (Required) All data up to this timestamp will be deleted across the system.
 For example, X-Snowth-Delete-Time: 1451606400 would delete all data before Jan.
 1, 2016 GMT.
 The specified time must be before the current time.
 The call will fail if this is not provided.

- * X-Snowth-Delete-Data-Types: <data types> - (Optional) This header takes a comma-separated list of data types to delete.
+ * X-Snowth-Delete-Data-Types: &lt;data types&gt; - (Optional) This header takes a comma-separated list of data types to delete.
 Valid values are "nnt", "text", and "histogram".
 For example, X-Snowth-Delete-Data-Types: nnt,text would delete the NNT and Text data up to the timestamp specified by the X-Snowth-Delete-Time header.
 Histogram data would not be touched.
 If this header is omitted, deleted values will default to NNT only.

- * X-Snowth-NNT-Delete-Rollups: <rollups> - (Optional) This header takes a comma-separated list of rollups to delete for NNT data.
+ * X-Snowth-NNT-Delete-Rollups: &lt;rollups&gt; - (Optional) This header takes a comma-separated list of rollups to delete for NNT data.
 For example, X-Snowth-NNT-Delete-Rollups: 60,300 would delete data from the 60 and 300 rollups.
 Any other rollups on the system would not be touched.
 If this header is omitted, all rollups will be deleted.

  * X-Snowth-Histogram-Delete-Rollups - (Optional) This header takes a comma-separated list of rollups to delete for Histogram data.
 For example, X-Snowth-Histogram-Delete-Rollups: 60,300 would delete data from the 60 and 300 rollups.
 Any other rollups on the system would not be touched.
 If this header is omitted, all rollups will be deleted.